bitmagier/fortune-mod-lotr/README.md

-# Lord of the Rings fortune mod
+# "Lord of the Rings" fortune mod

 This is a fine collection of quotes from "Lord of the Rings".
-Feel welcome to extend it with a pull request.
+Please feel welcome to extend it via a pull request.

 **Perspective**:  permanently growing